 Similar to PIP, medical payments coverage can help pay for medical and funeral expenses for you or your passengers.
 Medical payments coverage may also cover your costs if you’re hit by a car as a pedestrian.
 An alternative to PIP, this type of insurance is usually optional and available in some states that aren’t no-fault states.

-3. Determine how much coverage you need
+3. Determine how much car insurance coverage you need

 Failing to buy enough auto insurance could put you at financial risk, but purchasing too much coverage could put unnecessary strain on your wallet.
 To figure out how much coverage to buy, consider factors like your state’s coverage requirements, your assets and other insurance, and your vehicle.